skirlez/g3man/README.md

   - Dependency checking
 - A profile system to easily switch between sets of mods
 - Profile save separation (opt-in)
+- Xdelta mod support: g3man allows, alongside its own mod format, the loading of .xdelta mod(s)*
+- General Xdelta support: g3man mods themselves can employ .xdelta files to patch other game files
 - Support for both Linux and Windows
 - (limited) CLI support
 - Efficient pre-loading of the game's datafile

-Coming in Version 7:
-- Xdelta mod support: g3man allows, alongside its own mod format, the loading of .xdelta mod(s)*
-- General Xdelta support: g3man mods themselves can employ xdelta files to patch other game files
-- Launching games through g3man's UI

-*(You can have several, but every consecutive patch has to be made for the output of the prior patches)
+*(You can have several Xdelta patches, but every consecutive patch has to be made for the output of the prior patches)

 ## Installation